New to vinyl? Want a new turntable but not sure what partnering kit you need to go with it?

 Total = £720

 The Audio Technica AT-LP5 is a great entry-level turntable that ticks a number of boxes.
-It’s easy to use – out of the box it's pretty much plug 'n’ play – and the fact it comes with a built-in phono stage at the price is a real bonus.
+It’s easy to use – it's pretty much plug 'n’ play out of the box – and the fact it comes with a built-in phono stage at the price is a real bonus.
 Add in large-scale sound, rich with detail and punchy rhythm, and you've got a great budget turntable.